 LSU Residential Life normally begins conducting interviews in early February.
 Candidates may interview in one of three ways:

-- The Southern Placement Exchange – Representatives from LSU will be attending the Southern Placement Exchange in Memphis, TN from February 19-21, 2015.
-Candidates who are attending and interested in interviewing with LSU should indicate so in their cover letter, or contact us through the Southern Placement Exchange website.
+- The Southern Placement Exchange – Representatives from LSU will be attending the Osh Kosh Placement Exchange in Osh Kosh, WI from February 25-28, 2016.
+Candidates who are attending and interested in interviewing with LSU should indicate so in their cover letter, or contact us through the Placement Exchange website.

-- LSU Student Life & Enrollment Visiting Days- The Division of Student Life & Enrollment hosts an on-campus interview day for students who are interested in attending LSU’s Higher Education Administration Program.
-The next event is March 11-13, 2015.
+- LSU Student Life & Enrollment Visiting Days – The Division of Student Life & Enrollment hosts an on-campus interview day for students who are interested in attending LSU’s Higher Education Administration Program.
+The next event is February 11-12, 2016.
 At this time, all of the division’s available assistantships are interviewed for in a conference setting.
-Please note this will be the only formal on campus opportunity for candidates interested in seeing LSU.
+Please note this will be the only formal on-campus opportunity for candidates interested in seeing LSU.

 - Phone Interviews – The Professional and Graduate Staff Selection committee will conduct phone interviews with candidates who are otherwise not available.
 These phone interviews will be scheduled on a rolling basis as needed.